wodo-platform/wodo-nodejs-persistence/README.md

 The database tables are now set up and the prisma client is generated.
 For more information see the docs:

 - https://www.prisma.io/docs/getting-started/setup-prisma/add-to-existing-project-typescript-mysql

-To map your data model to the database schema, you need to use the prisma migrate CLI commands: